The Hosts

 In her law practice, she’s part of a team of attorneys that represents Niagara County residents in lawsuits stemming from the historic Love Canal disaster.
 She also works on cases where the government has passed laws that increase the threat of harm to women and children.
 Her law degree has enabled her to be a voice for the voiceless.

 The themes contained within the pages of fiction are generally grounded in the human experience.
 In those stories, we find heartbreak, discovery, corruption … and yes, even narratives of hope, redemption, and new beginnings.
 Through fiction, we can shine a light on wrong choices.
 We can learn from the past and do better going forward.
 Everyday heroes – even fictional ones â‚‹ make a difference.
-The BOOKSTORM podcast goes deep on those issues!
+BOOKSTORM podcast goes deep on those issues!

 Christen has also authored non-fiction books and articles relating to law practice.
 She’s a past writing award finalist, and a current judge for The Eric Hoffer Award for Book and Prose and other contests.
 She pens a blog entitled “Wild Faith” with Dr. Bernadette Clabeaux.
 They tackle science, law, and faith: www.Wildfaith.net